slaclab/lume-ace3p/README.md

    - This step is optional if your `.bashrc` file already has the necessary module imports for ACE3P
 3. Set the environment variable `PYTHONPATH` to ```/global/cfs/cdirs/ace3p/lume-ace3p/```
    - Use the command ```export PYTHONPATH='/global/cfs/cdirs/ace3p/lume-ace3p/'``` which can be put in your `.bashrc` file.
+   - This command can also instead be placed directly in the batch job script
    - Omitting this step may cause conda package conflicts with NERSC's built-in conda module
-4. Activate the lume-ace3p conda environment with ```conda activate lume-ace3p``` if not already active
+4. Activate the lume-ace3p conda environment with the command: ```conda activate lume-ace3p``` if not already active
 5. Submit a batch job of one of the *Perlmutter* examples with ```sbatch```
 6. View the results in the folder that the batch job was run from
 </details>